AmazingKeymaster/Memento-Mori/README.md

 ## 🔒 Privacy

 All data (birthdate, stats, settings) is stored locally on your device using `chrome.storage.local`.
-No data is sent to external servers.
+No data is sent to external servers. see [Privacy Policy](memento-privacy.md) for more details

 ## 📄 License